 1 – Limit the number of people

-When talking about meetings, it is important to understand that it can only be effective for a certain number of people.
+When talking about meetings, it is important to understand that they can only be effective for a certain number of people.
 Jeff Bezos has a rule that two pizzas should feed everyone in the meeting.
 And this does not account for any diets certain team members might be going through.
 While virtual meetings are a little different, efficiency also suffers when there are too many people in attendance.

 A good target number could be no more than 7 people in any meeting.
 Of course, the final count of attendees will depend on the type of meeting and the main goal.
 However, if you are unsure, it is better to include less rather than too many attendees.